 "The movies would have you believe private school is just for the elite, but the face is changing," LaBranche says.

-2. Shop around.
-"Don't get discouraged if the first school you call has a really high tuition rate," says Michael Thomas, director of the Fraser Institute's Children First financial assistance program, which is no longer accepting applications in its final year of operation.
+It’s important not to get discouraged if the first school you call has a really high tuition rate.
 In some cases, tuition can be fully funded by the government or other sources and cost nothing, or it can be as high as tens of thousands of dollars a year.
-You may be able to find an independent school that meets your criteria that costs a fraction of what the first school you looked into does.
+You may be able to find an independent school that meets your criteria and costs much less than the first school you looked into does.

-6. Apply for financial assistance early.
-Most schools have a rolling deadline, but as with anything, it's best to apply sooner rather than later since the application process can sometimes be lengthy.
-While entrance scholarships don't require a formal application, awards targeting academic ability, artistic or athletic skill, and community service achievements often do.
-"We've had students I would have liked to have taken on, but we had already used up our allotment," says Brown, who advises getting applications to Dwight in before April 1.
+While entrance scholarships, given to students based on their grades, don't require a formal application, awards targeting academic ability, artistic or athletic skill, and community service achievements often do.
+"We've had students I would have liked to have taken on, but we had already used up our allotment," says Brown.

 The application process can be taxing, as you will likely be asked to provide income statements, tax forms and lists of assets.
 Make sure to mention any special circumstances that aren't reflected on your basic income statement, Brown recommends.

-10. Inquire about tax breaks and insurance coverage.
-The Canada Revenue Agency has a long-standing policy of allowing a certain portion of amounts paid to attend certain private schools to be available as a charitable donation.
+The Canada Revenue Agency has a long-standing policy allowing a certain portion of money paid to private schools to be earmarked as a charitable donation.
 The schools must be registered as Canadian charities that provide religious education, says Jennifer Horner, senior tax manager at BDO Canada LLP.
-The school must determine the amount and issue a donation receipt.
+The school must provide the donation amount by determining the percentage based on tuition and issue a donation receipt.

 If your child has special needs, you may qualify for a medical tax break on tuition at eligible schools with specialized staff.
 Bernstein says many extended insurance plans will also cover initial psychological assessments at specialized schools like Chisholm, which can cost about $1,750.

 Moreover, a portion of the fees can be an eligible child-care expense for private schools that offer programs for preschool-age children or after-school care for students up to age 15, including boarding schools, Horner says.
 The schools will usually determine this cost.
-The Income Tax Act imposes a limit of $100 per week for child care at a boarding school for children aged seven or older, or $175 per week for younger children.
+For a boarding school you may only claim up to $175 per week for a child under the age of seven years, $250 per week for an eligible disabled child or $100 per week for a child aged 7 to 16 years, as of 2013.
 If the child is disabled, parents can obtain more generous support.

-Some programs to investigate are the Newcomer Settlement Program for new immigrants, the Ontario Child Benefit for low-income families, the Canada Child Tax Benefit for families with children under 18 years of age, and the Child Care Expenses Deduction.
+Some programs worth looking into are the Newcomer Settlement Program for new immigrants, the Ontario Child Benefit for low-income families, the Canada Child Tax Benefit for families with children under 18 years of age, and the Child Care Expenses Deduction.